julzaza/wildwitchherbs/_posts/2025-07-12-fertility-herbs.md

 Always consult a qualified herbalist or health practitioner before using herbs medicinally, especially if you’re pregnant or taking medication.

 ---

-**Meta description**: Discover the top 9 fertility herbs in witchcraft and herbal folklore, including raspberry leaf, chasteberry, red clover, and more.
-Explore their magical uses and traditional wisdom.